PiotrG1996/AMR/README.md

 > The main purpose of this project is to reach randomly located points by
 > autonomously moving robot. without any help in control.
 Implemented algorithms are
 > considered to work properly regardless of spawned map.
 Gazebo attepmts to simulate
-> the real world in a real physics conditions.
+> the real world in real physics conditions.

 </br>
 <p align="center">